Prozi/detect-collisions/README.md

 ```

 will show you the [Stress Demo](https://prozi.github.io/detect-collisions/demo/?stress) results without drawing,
-only using Detect-Collisions and with different _N_ amounts of dynamic, moving bodies. fps cap is at 120.
+only using Detect-Collisions and with different _N_ amounts of dynamic, moving bodies

 typical output: